-- \$this->arguments is an associative array where you will find the values for all arguments you registered previously. - \$this->renderChildren() renders everything between the opening and closing tag of the view helper and returns the rendered result (as string). - \$this->templateVariableContainer is an instance of Neos\FluidAdaptor\Core\ViewHelper\Template with which you have access to all variables currently available in the template, and can modify the variables currently available in the template.
+- \$this->arguments is an associative array where you will find the values for all arguments you registered previously. - \$this->renderChildren() renders everything between the opening and closing tag of the view helper and returns the rendered result (as string). - \$this->templateVariableContainer is an instance of Neos\FluidAdaptor\Core\ViewHelper\TemplateWariables currently available in the template, and can modify the variables currently available in the template.